-Our introduction to the food business began in 1991 when John and Yvette Bilanko renovated some historic property in Barrington, IL, a suburb of Chicago, and opened Yvette’s Espresso Bar.
-The idea was to create a European-style cafe serving great Italian espresso and simple, freshly prepared food where everyone was welcome, like the neighborhood bars and restaurants they remembered growing up in Chicago.
+Our introduction to the food business began in 1991 when we renovated some historic property in Barrington, IL, a suburb of Chicago, and opened Yvette’s Espresso Bar.
+The idea was to create a European-style cafe serving great Italian espresso and simple, freshly prepared food where everyone was welcome, like the neighborhood bars and restaurants we remembered growing up in Chicago.

-By 1998, with three daughters in college and the fourth about to go, John and Yvette decided it was time for a change.
-So, to the surprise of their friends and families, they sold everything except the recipes, packed their bags and moved to California.
+By 1998, with three daughters in college and the fourth about to go, we decided it was time for a change.
+So, to the surprise of our friends and families, we sold everything except the recipes, packed our bags and moved to California.

-While searching for a new location for the cafe they focused on expanding their line of mixes, sourcing artisan flour from a family-owned miller in San Francisco, Blenheim apricots (the finest on the market) from a family farm in Hollister and other ingredients from local sources who have become trusted suppliers for more than seventeen years.
-By April, 2000 their efforts were starting to pay off.
-The scones were featured on the “O List” in the premier issue of Oprah’s magazine; in July they earned an award in the Outstanding Baked Goods category from the National Association for the Specialty Food Trade (NASFT) the industry's leading trade organization; and by the following January the Chicago Tribune declared that Iveta mixes produced a "proper" scone that could be served with pride to company.
+While searching for a new location for the cafe we focused on expanding our line of mixes, sourcing artisan flour from a family-owned miller in San Francisco, Blenheim apricots (the finest on the market) from a family farm in Hollister and other ingredients from local sources who have become trusted suppliers for twenty years.
+By April, 2000 our efforts were starting to pay off.
+The scones were featured on the “O List” in the premier issue of Oprah’s magazine; in July we earned an award in the Outstanding Baked Goods category from the National Association for the Specialty Food Trade (NASFT) the industry’s leading trade organization; and by the following January the Chicago Tribune declared that Iveta mixes produced a “proper” scone that could be served with pride to company.

 To accommodate the growth of the business we moved to the up-and-coming Westside of Santa Cruz, tripled our production space and in 2010 finally opened our new cafe.
 Although it took more than ten years to re-introduce our cafe, it was worth the wait.
 The intervening years gave us time to perfect our recipes, develop a great network of suppliers and gather the knowledge and experience necessary to succeed in a very competitive industry.

-Now, after seventeen years in California, we are proud of the fact that the family business has survived and thrived, through good times and bad, while becoming accepted as part of the Santa Cruz community and staying true to our original goals of producing easy, all-natural artisan baking mixes and serving simple, fresh food, without pretense.
+Now, after almost twenty years in California, we are proud of the fact that our family business has survived and thrived, through good times and bad, while becoming accepted as part of the Santa Cruz community and staying true to our original goals of producing easy, all-natural artisan baking mixes and serving simple, fresh food, without pretense.